InAcoustics is a multidisciplinary project and consulting company, exclusively dedicated to Acoustical Engineering and Vibrations.

 Born in Portugal in 1945, José Inácio made his professional career at Atlas Copco Portugal, having collaborated with other compressed air industry companies.
 He attended various training courses in Finance, Accounting and Quality Management and after his retirement, joined his son, Octávio Inácio, as an associate of InAcoustics where he is responsible for the Administrative and Financial Department.

 Born in Portugal in 1994, Sara Sousa is graduated in Marketing at the Institute of Accounting and Administration of Porto (ISCAP).
 In 2016, after completing her studies, she undertook an one year Internship that was a result of a partnership between the Polytechnic of Porto (P.PORTO) and the Academic Federation of Porto (FAP).
-She had her second professional experience at InAcoustics in June 2018, where she holds the position of Marketing technician.
+She had her second professional experience at InAcoustics in June 2018, where she holds the position of Marketing technician and Assistant director.

 The first time I sang in the auditorium of the Music Conservatory of Porto it was in special circumstances.
 Besides having to perform an extremely difficult repertoire, I had had a recital in the Theater of S. Luiz in Lisbon the day before.
 I felt my body truly tired.
 When I began to vocalize in the auditorium, I immediately felt a tremendous relief, it was as if part of the fatigue had dissipated in space; My voice had found there like a safe haven, a bubble of air where to lay gently.
 There are concert halls that oblige the artist to multiply his effort, since music is the result of a complex process, and, in the worst case scenarios even anti-natural.
 In contrast, there are rooms that multiply the will of the artist to be an artist, the music being the result of his simple and natural breathing.
 In this state, natural (and graceful), space seems to have the gift of listening to the musician's breathing and it even seems to breathe with the musician.
 The auditorium of the Music Conservatory of Porto is one of those rooms that shelters and embraces everything that breathes, precisely because there, in the sound body of the room, singing is already singing, music is already music, and everything starts before you start.